The title of this post is a question we first asked back in 2016.

 We spoke to Inma Gregorio, Travel Blogger at A World to Travel who explained:

-“While AI and VR have topped the rankings of every hotel wish list for a while, 2018 is the year of sustainability as the ultimate hotel feature.
+“While AI and VR have topped the rankings of every hotel wish list for a while, sustainability is the ultimate hotel feature.

 Take, for instance, the eco-friendly rooms of Good Hotel in San Francisco, part of Haiyi hotels.